idanaslund/final-project-backend/README.md

-  For user to delete their own specific review: (method: delete) -----> '/reviews/:id' To see a list of all restaurant reviews: (method: get) '/reviews' To be able to like a specific review: (method: post) -----> '/reviews/:id/like'
+  For user to delete their own specific review: (method: delete) -----> '/reviews/:id' To see a list of all restaurant reviews: (method: get) '/reviews' To be able to like a specific review: (method: post) -----> '/reviews/:id/like' To get information about a specific restaurant: (method: get) -----> '/reviews/id/:id'

 ## View it live